docker/docs/content/compose/file-watch.md

 the `action`, additional fields might be accepted or required.

 Watch mode can be used with many different languages and frameworks.
-The specific paths and rules will vary project to project, but the concepts remain the same.
+The specific paths and rules will vary from project to project, but the concepts remain the same.

 ### Prerequisites